Spiced sweet potato pie baked into a buttery pie crust and topped with a pillow of toasted marshmallow meringue. It’s the perfect fall pie!

 - ¼ teaspoon salt

 - Form the dough into a disk, wrap in plastic and chill in the fridge for at least 1 hour and up to 3 days.
-When ready, roll the dough out on a lightly floured surface to a rough 13 inch circle.
-Transfer to a 8 or 9-inch pie dish and chill in the fridge until ready to bake.
+When ready, roll the dough out on a lightly floured surface to a rough 12 inch circle.
+Transfer to a 8 or 9-inch pie dish, tuck the ends under and crimp as desired.
+Prick the bottom with a fork and freeze for 30 minutes.

 - Preheat the oven to 400 degrees.
 Prick the sweet potatoes with a fork and bake until tender, about 40 minutes.
 Let cool, then peel and remove any dark spots.

 - In a food processor, puree the sweet potatoes.
-Add the eggs, brown sugar, salt, and nutmeg and mix until smooth.
-Add the milk, heavy cream, bourbon and vanilla and mix until smooth.
+Add the eggs, brown sugar, salt, and nutmeg, cinnamon, milk and vanilla and mix until smooth.

-- Reduce oven temp to 375 degrees.
-Prick the bottom of the pie crust with a fork.
-Line the pie crust with a big sheet of parchment paper and fill with baking weights or dried beans.
-Bake for 15 minutes, then remove the parchment and beans and bake for an additional 10 minutes.
+- Line the pie crust with a greased foil and fill with baking weights or dried beans.
+Bake at 400 degrees F for 20 minutes, then remove the parchment and beans and bake for an additional 10 minutes until set but not browned.

 - Remove the pie from the oven and pour the sweet potato filling into the crust.
-Bake until set, about 40 minutes.
-Let cool completely.
+Reduce oven temperature to 375 and bake until filling is set, about 40 minutes.

-- Increase oven temperature to 400 degrees.
-Use a spatula to spread the marshmallow meringue on top of the cooled pie, making sure the meringue goes all the way to the crust.
-Bake until meringue is browned, watching it carefully, about 7-10 minutes.
+- Use a spatula to spread the meringue on top of the cooled pie, making sure the meringue goes all the way to the crust.

-- Let meringue cool before slicing.
+- Let pie cool to room temperature for at least 1 hour before slicing.
 Store pie in the fridge.